Overview

 investments have reduced liquidity compared to traditional investment vehicles.

-: Investments in bonds involve interest rate and credit risks.
-Bond values change according
+Bond risks: Investments in bonds involve interest rate and credit risks.
+Bond values change according to

-to changes in interest rates, inflation, credit climate and issue credit quality.
-Interest rate increases
+changes in interest rates, inflation, credit climate and issue credit quality.
+Interest rate increases will

-will reduce the value of a bond.
-Longer term bonds are more susceptible to interest rate variations
+reduce the value of a bond.
+Longer term bonds are more susceptible to interest rate variations than

 Because of the inherent risk of loss associated with investing, we are unable to represent, guarantee